Khmer architecture: Lintel, pediment, and tympanum

 A lintel is a horizontal beam connecting two vertical columns between which runs a door or passageway.
-Because the Angkorean Khmer lacked the ability to construct a true arch, they constructed their passageways using lintels or corbelling.
+Because the Angkorean lacked the ability to construct a true arch, they constructed their passageways using lintels or corbelling.
 A pediment is a roughly triangular structure above a lintel.
 A tympanum is the decorated surface of a pediment.

 The styles employed by Angkorean artists in the decoration of lintels evolved over time, as a result, the study of lintels has proven a useful guide to the dating of temples.
 Some scholars have endeavored to develop a periodization of lintel styles.
 The most beautiful Angkorean lintels are thought to be those of the Preah Ko style from the late 9th century.

 Common motifs in the decoration of lintels include the kala, the nāga and the makara, as well as various forms of vegetation.
 Also frequently depicted are the Hindu gods associated with the four cardinal directions, with the identity of the god depicted on a given lintel or pediment depending on the direction faced by that element.
 Indra, the god of the sky, is associated with East; Yama, the god of judgment and Hell, with South; Varuna, the god of the ocean, with West; and Kubera, god of wealth, with North.